iiotntust/1122_5G-network/README.md

 # 1122_5G-network
-The class Hands-on exercises - Tool, reference, and exmples.
+The Hands-on exercises in this course - Tool, reference, and exmples.
 - Matlab 5G tool - 5G Toolbox provides standard-compliant functions and reference examples for the modeling, simulation, and verification of 5G New Radio (NR) communications systems.
 - GNS3 - Graphical Network Simulator-3 is a network software emulator first released in 2008.
 It allows the combination of virtual and real devices, used to simulate complex networks.
 ## Matlab 5G Tool